ibrahimnasson/openvpn-htpasswd/README.md

 You should now be able to connect from a client and authenticate with the username and password you provided to the ```htpasswd``` command.

 To test the program without making any OpenVPN configuration changes, you can run ```openvpn-htpasswd tmp-file.example```.
-With copies of tmp-file.example and users.htpasswd from this repository, this should indicate that password authentication was successful.
+With a copy of tmp-file.example in the current directory and users.htpasswd in ./var/openvpn, this should indicate that password authentication was successful.
 To test failure, edit tmp-file.example and provide a username and password that do not match any of the example pairs in users.htpasswd.

 Resources
 =========